oshwa/certification-mark/README.md

 ![instructions](artwork/instructions.png)

 In addition, if displaying in text, you may represent the mark using square brackets: `[OSHW]` as you might see a copyright represented as `(c)`.
-The unique code can then be alongside, as in: `[OSHW] w35bir`.
+The unique code can then be alongside, as in: `[OSHW] w35bir | Certified open source hardware | oshwa.org/cert`.

 # Formats